My job is to find creative way to convince others that I am creative.

 Linux & Windows shell / GIT

-I can’t even count how many times using shell commands speeded up my work.
-Being familiar with Windows and Linux shell encouraged me to use it to automate many processes.
+Being familiar with Windows and Linux shells encouraged me to use them to automate many processes.
 And there GIT appeared .
 At first it was kind of backup solution for me, but when it came to working with others it became irreplaceable tool.
 Today I am using mostly my own hosted GIT solution, based on GOGS.

 Test Driven Development / DRY - Code Reuse